Why would I want a green burial?

 Are there cemeteries in Maryland that offer natural burial?

-Yes, there are currently some hybrid cemeteries with natural/green burial sections, and more are considering the possibility.
+Yes.
 Please look on our Resources page to get contact information.
 We will add to that as more cemeteries become available.
 In addition, there are a number of natural burial grounds in surrounding states.

 Can I use a funeral home for a natural burial?